 In 2012 and 2013, Santa Clara County saw many single family homes selling for all cash, no loans.
 The peak may have been in March 2012, when the percentage of all cash sales was a whopping 25%.
-That was the beginning of a long housing boom, and today the percentage of all cash sales in Santa Clara County has settled down significantly, though it is still in double digits.
+That was the beginning of a long housing boom, and today the percentage of all cash sales in Santa Clara County has settled down significantly, though it is still in double digits in most months.

 All cash sales, month by month, in Santa Clara County (single family homes)

-During the early part of the downturn, the percentage of all cash buyers was not only in single digits, but for the couple of windows I pulled up, it was in the 3% to 4% range (spring 2006 and spring 2007).
+During the early part of the downturn (2008 – 2010), the percentage of all cash buyers was not only in single digits, but for the couple of windows I pulled up, it was in the 3% to 4% range (spring 2006 and spring 2007).

 I think you could read the percentage of all cash buyers as a data point of home buyer’s confidence in the real estate market.
-Right now, the market is hotter than a year ago – and I don’t see that trend changing soon.
+Right now, that percentage is not too different from other Marches in this pandemic period.
+So it seems, generally, to be holding steady.